Ayvid-jnuk/CONGEN/README.md

-# CONGEN ToolBox: Unit & Base Conversion App (v1.0.4)
+# CONGEN : GSMA ToolBox (v1.0.6)

-**CONGEN ToolBox** is a reliable and easy-to-use web app that swiftly converts a broad range of physical units and number bases with precision.
+**CONGEN ToolBox** is a reliable and easy-to-use web app where you can access various basic yet useful tools.

 ---